-Let us picturise a fat cell.
-Think of a tiny plastic balloon holding a drop of butter.
-Believe it or not, your body holds more than 40 billion fat cells.
-And if you are obese then you can multiply that number 2 or 3 times or more depending on your weight.
 These billions of balloon-shaped fat cells are responsible for two primary functions: storing energy and providing energy.
 When you consume more calories than you expend, your fat cells store the energy for later use.
 When you take in fewer calories than you need, your fat cells release stored fatty acids into your bloodstream.
 Even when you are starving, your bodily processes continue without any interruption until you are able to start ingesting food again.

 Fat cells have the ability to expand or shrink depending on whether food is in abundance or in short supply.
 Your fat cells are capable of storing hundreds of pounds of energy.
 When food is plentiful, the cells expand.
 If an individual keeps overeating, the fat cells continue to grow until they look as if they are about to explode!
 But when they reach the absolute limit, these cells do not divide the way that other body cells do; instead they relay a signal to adjacent cells to start producing more fat cells.

 Fat cells are also extremely long-lived.
 You may have heard that fat cells never die.
 Actually they do: every year 10 % of your body’s fat cells die.
 However they are quickly replaced by new fat cells, which basically means that the total number of fat cells in your body remains constant.
 Generally if you lose weight, your fat cells shrink but they do not disappear completely.
 Liposuction reduces the numbers of these cells, but weight gain can still occur in other areas as the remaining fat cells expand.

 The life and death cycles of fat cells is quite complicated to understand but the important fact to remember here is that fat cells, under certain circumstances will give up their energy and shrink.